You have trained in another country, and now you want to practice Opticianry in Alberta…

 You can appeal the Decisions and Reasons document within 30 days of receiving it.

 NAIT provides online modules for you to complete your bridging courses.
 These modules generally take about 50 hours each to complete.
 You will have 1-3 years to finish your bridging courses, depending on how many you have to complete.

 After you have completed the course of action that the Registration Committee has assigned, you must submit proof of completion.
 Once you have done this, you will be able to register as a Provisional Optician with the ACAO and challenge the NACOR national licensing examination for opticians.
 If you pass the NACOR, you then become a licensed optician.

 Remember, the College is here to support you throughout this process; if you have any questions or concerns, feel free to contact us.
 We want to make your journey to becoming a licensed health care professional as smooth and stress free as possible.

-For specific inquiries, please contact the Registration Supervisor:
+For specific inquiries, please contact the College office: